diarmidmackenzie/aframe-multi-camera/README.md

 We have the following examples:

-(links to follow)

 #### Multiple Cameras

-Multiple cameras and canvases.
+Multiple cameras and canvases: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/multi-screen.html

-Cursor use across multiple secondary cameras.
+Cursor use across multiple secondary cameras: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/multi-screen-with-cursor.html

-Multiple camera views embedded in an HTML page without any background full-screen A-Frame scene.
+Multiple camera views embedded in an HTML page without any background full-screen A-Frame scene: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/embedded-views.html

-Camera rendering to a plane in the scene, to create a CCTV monitor effect
+Secondary cameras rendering to planes in the scene, to create a CCTV monitor effect: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/camera-texture.html

-Camera rendering to a plane in the scene, to create a mirror effect (this one is still to be created)
+Primary camera rendering to a plane in the scene, to create a CCTV monitor effect: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/monitor-user-view.html

+Mirrors rendered to planes in the scene: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/mirror-example.html

 ### Viewpoint Selector

-A basic example of a scene where the central objects can be manipulated using the viewpoint-selector
+A basic example of a scene where the central objects can be manipulated using the viewpoint-selector: https://diarmidmackenzie.github.io/aframe-multi-camera/examples/viewpoint-selector-basic.html

-A second example, demonstrating various different configuration options for the viewpoint selector.
+A second example, demonstrating various different configuration options for the viewpoint selector.https://diarmidmackenzie.github.io/aframe-multi-camera/examples/viewpoint-selector-alternate.html

-​

 ## Components